 While entertaining at times, Max Winslow and the House of Secrets is too scary for young children and not dramatic or scary enough for adults to really enjoy.
 Hopefully, though, the teen audience that this is squarely aimed at will pick up on the strong moral messages at the heart of the movie and will manage to gain some enjoyment from it.

-Max Winslow and the House of Secrets will be released on October 23rd.
+Max Winslow and the House of Secrets will be available on Digital Download from 15th February.
 For more information, go to http://www.maxwinslowfilm.co.uk/